 Unit Unit description Time Unit A Scientific Investigation Skills and Career Exploration Overall Expectations: A1. demonstrate scientific investigation skills (related to both inquiry and research) in the four areas of skills (initiating and planning, performing and recording, analysing and interpreting, and communicating); A2. identify and describe careers related to the fields of science under study, and describe the contributions of scientists, including Canadians, to those fields.
-At the Zoo Students will: Use their investigation skills to examine scientific theory, throughout units B-F. Get the opportunity to meet and question various Zoo staff to discuss their career choices.
+At Zoo School Students will: Use their investigation skills to examine scientific theory, throughout units B-F. Get the opportunity to meet and question various Zoo staff to discuss their career choices.
 Incorporated throughout all units of study Unit B Diversity of Living Things Overall Expectations: B1. analyse the effects of various human activities on the diversity of living things; B2. investigate, through laboratory and/or field activities or through simulations, the principles of scientific classification, using appropriate sampling and classification techniques; B3. demonstrate an understanding of the diversity of living organisms in terms of the principles of taxonomy and phylogeny.
-At the Zoo Students will: Visit examples of endangered animals in the Zoo collection, and analyse the effects of various human activities on the diversity of living things.
-Investigate, through laboratory and Zoo site activities, the principles of scientific classification, using appropriate sampling and classification techniques.
+At Zoo School Students will: Virtually visit examples of endangered animals in the Zoo collection, and analyse the effects of various human activities on the diversity of living things.
+Investigate the principles of scientific classification, using appropriate sampling and classification techniques.
 Investigate the vast array of animals at the Zoo to gain an understanding of the diversity of living organisms in terms of the principles of taxonomy and phylogeny.
 30 hours

-Evolution Unit C Overall Expectations: C1. analyse the economic and environmental advantages and disadvantages of an artificial selection technology, and evaluate the impact of environmental changes on natural selection and endangered species; C2. investigate evolutionary processes, and analyse scientific evidence that supports the theory of evolution; C3. demonstrate an understanding of the theory of evolution, the evidence that supports it, and some of the mechanisms by which it occurs.
-At the Zoo students will: 22 hours Analyse the economic and environmental advantages and disadvantages of artificial selection technology, and evaluate the impact of environmental changes on natural selection and endangered species.
+Evolution Unit C C1. analyse the economic and environmental advantages and disadvantages of an artificial selection technology, and evaluate the impact of environmental changes on natural selection and endangered species; C2. investigate evolutionary processes, and analyse scientific evidence that supports the theory of evolution; C3. demonstrate an understanding of the theory of evolution, the evidence that supports it, and some of the mechanisms by which it occurs.
+At Zoo School Students will: Analyse the economic and environmental advantages and disadvantages of artificial selection technology, and evaluate the impact of environmental changes on natural selection and endangered species.
 Investigate evolutionary processes, and analyse scientific evidence and Zoo animal characteristics that support the theory of evolution.
-Unit D Genetic Processes Overall Expectations: D1. evaluate the importance of some recent contributions to our knowledge of genetic processes, and analyse social and ethical implications of genetic and genomic research; D2. investigate genetic processes, including those that occur during meiosis, and analyse data to solve basic genetics problems involving monohybrid and dihybrid crosses; D3. demonstrate an understanding of concepts, processes, and technologies related to the transmission of hereditary characteristics.
-At the Zoo students will: Evaluate the importance of some recent contributions to our knowledge of genetic processes, and how these can be used in Zoo breeding programs.
+21 hours Unit D Overall Expectations: D1. evaluate the importance of some recent contributions to our knowledge of genetic processes, and analyse social and ethical implications of genetic and genomic research; D2. investigate genetic processes, including those that occur during meiosis, and analyse data to solve basic genetics problems involving monohybrid and dihybrid crosses; D3. demonstrate an understanding of concepts, processes, and technologies related to the transmission of hereditary characteristics.
+At Zoo School Students will: Evaluate the importance of some recent contributions to our knowledge of genetic processes, and how these can be used in Zoo breeding programs.
 Analyse social and ethical implications of genetic and genomic research.
 Investigate genetic processes, including those that occur during meiosis, and analyse data to solve basic genetics problems involving monohybrid and dihybrid crosses.
 Demonstrate an understanding of concepts, processes, and technologies related to the transmission of hereditary characteristics.
-22 hours
+21 hours